david coombe history

-This is an index to narrative articles on S.T.
-Gill's life and work from his arrival in South Australia in 1839 up to his early time at the Victorian gold rush in 1852-53.
+A list of narrative articles on S.T.
+Gill's life and work from his arrival in South Australia in 1839 up to his early time at the Victorian gold rush in 1853.

 S T Gill's life and times in South Australia, 1839 to 1842.
 A narrative, with familial, economic and art scene context for Gill's early years.
 Highlighting Gill's clients and connections such as John Horrocks, Governor Gawler and posted army officers.